Sefrancois/eslint-plugin/README.md

 ### @sefr/no-cross-sub-context-import

-Rule to check if an import is made from another subcontext than the one of the current file.
-This rule will check if import path in a related subcontext is matching one of the forbidden subcontext's names you can provide to the rule that way :
+Rule to check if an import is made from another domain than the one of the current file.
+This rule will check if import path in a related domain is matching one of the excluded domain's names you can provide to the rule that way :

 ```json